IHE/ITI.PCF/input/pagecontent/volume-1.md

 Figure below shows the actors directly involved in the PCF
 Profile and the relevant transactions between them.
+Internet User Authorization ([IUA](https://profiles.ihe.net/ITI/IUA/index.html)) is shown as the PCF specific actors are reliant on IUA actors.

 <div>
 {%include ActorsAndTransactions.svg%}